Confidence intervals centered on bootstrap smoothed estimators

 { * Corresponding author address: Department of Mathematics and Statistics, La Trobe University, Victoria 3086, Australia.
 Tel: +61-03-9479-2594; fax: +61-03-9479-2466.
 E-mail address: P.Kabaila@latrobe.edu.au}

 {\bf 1.
 Introduction}

-In applied statistics it is common practice to carry out preliminary data-based model selection (using e.g. hypothesis tests or minimizing a criterion such as AIC) and then to use the selected model to construct a confidence interval (CI) for the parameter of interest on the assumption that the selected model had been given to us {\sl a priori}, as the true model.
-This post-model-selection CI has the inherently undesirable property that its endpoints are discontinuous functions of the data.
-Furthermore, this CI may have minimum coverage probability far below nominal (see e.g. Leeb and P\"otscher, 2005 and Kabaila, 2009).
-Consequently, statistical practitioners desperately need a method of constructing CI's that deals properly with the ``model uncertainty" commonly encountered in applications.
+In applied statistics it is common practice to carry out preliminary data-based model selection (using e.g. hypothesis tests or minimizing a criterion such as AIC) and then to use the selected model to carry out further inference for the parameter of interest on the assumption that the selected model had been given to us {\sl a priori}, as the true model.
+We refer to such further inferences as post-model-selection inferences.
+Post-model-selection point estimators have the inherently undesirable property that they are discontinuous functions of the data.
+In the terminology of Efron (2014), they are ``jumpy''.
+Bootstrap smoothed (or bagged, Breiman, 1996) estimators have been proposed as an improvement on post-model-selection estimators.
+Bootstrap smoothed estimators are smoothed versions of the post-model-selection estimator.
+The key result of Efron (2014) is a new formula for a delta method approximation to the standard deviation of the bootstrap smoothed estimator.
+This formula is valid for any exponential family of models and has the attractive feature that it simply re-uses the parametric bootstrap replications that were employed to find this estimator.
+It also has the attractive feature that it is applicable in the context of complicated data-based model selection.
+This formula provides an easily computed guide to the accuracy of the bootstrap smoothed estimator.

+Post-model-selection confidence intervals have the inherently undesirable property that they have endpoints that are discontinuous functions of the data.
+Furthermore, these confidence intervals may have minimum coverage probability far below nominal (see e.g. Leeb and P\"otscher, 2005 and Kabaila, 2009).
+Confidence intervals that deal properly with the ``model uncertainty" commonly encountered in applications are desperately needed by statistical practitioners.
+Such confidence intervals should have (a) endpoints that are smooth functions of the data, (b) have the desired minimum coverage probability and (c) attractive expected length properties.